mamoniot/project-cybersyn/README.md

 Stations can **automatically build allow-lists for trains** they can load or unload.
 Inserters or pumps adjacent to the station's tracks are auto-detected.
 No more deadlocks caused by trains mistakenly attempting to fulfill a delivery to a station that cannot unload it.
 This feature is compatible with miniloaders.

 **Easy and versatile ways to define separate train networks.** Bitwise network masks are now optional!
-The total number of possible train networks is 32 times the total number of circuit signals in the game.
+Networks are identified by signal id first, then by signal strength.

 ![Image](https://raw.githubusercontent.com/mamoniot/project-cybersyn/main/previews/fault-alert.png)